WheatonCS/aGoodMystery/step_0_collectTexts/Schöberlein_2016_corpus/README.md

 Although beyond the scope of this work, here are some snippets of communication with Stefan Schoeberlein after reading his paper:

 Schöberlein, S. (2016).
 Poe or Not Poe?
-A Stylometric Analysis of Edgar Allan Poe’s Disputed Writings.
-Digital Scholarship in the Humanities, July 24, 2016.
+A Stylometric Analysis of Edgar Allan Poe’s Disputed Writings. *Digital Scholarship in the Humanities*, July 24, 2016.

 --------
 From: Mark LeBlanc